 Syria's military on Monday declared that the seven-day, US-Russian brokered ceasefire was over as the government and opposition traded accusations over mounting violations.

-An AFP news agency correspondent in Aleppo reported that the northern city was being pummelled.
+An AFP news agency correspondent in Aleppo reported the northern city was being pummeled.

 Sirens wailed as ambulances zipped through the eastern rebel-held half of the divided city, the correspondent said, describing the bombardment as "non-stop".

 The Russian military said rebels launched a major attack on a government position on Aleppo's southwestern outskirts, forcing Syrian troops to respond.

 "The attack by the terrorists was proceeded by a massive artillery bombardment ... from tanks and rocket systems," it said.

 The US said it's prepared to extend the fractured truce, and Russia - after blaming rebels for the violations - suggested it could still be salvaged.

 In the wake of the Syrian military declaration, US Secretary of State John Kerry expressed annoyance at Damascus and Moscow's handling of the ceasefire.